lablup/beps/drafts/BEP-1013-GraphQL-schema-for-new-model-service.md

 ### Core Entities

 1. **ModelDeployment**: The top-level entity representing a model service deployment.
 It manages:
-   - Multiple revisions of a model
-   - Traffic routing between revisions
+   - Active revision and revision history
+   - Deployment strategy (Rolling, Blue-Green, Canary)
-   - Public endpoint configuration
+   - Public endpoint configuration and custom domain
-   - Cluster configuration and scaling groups
+   - Cluster configuration and resource groups
    - Domain and project associations
-   - Traffic distribution between revisions
+   - Replica management with auto-scaling rules

-2. **ModelServingRevision**: Represents a specific version of a model within a deployment.
+2. **ModelRevision**: Represents an immutable version of a model within a deployment.
 It handles:
    - Container image and runtime configuration
-   - Model storage and mounting
+   - Model storage and mounting configuration
-   - Resource allocation and scaling
+   - Resource requirements and runtime variant
    - Service-specific configurations
+   - Additional volume mounts

 ## Technical Details